Will an app-free laser projecting wearable curb our smartphone addiction?Read more…

-When it comes to the size of your smartphone screen there are a lot of options out there, from the positively dainty 4-inch Apple iPhone SE to the 6.3-inch Samsung Galaxy Note 8 and beyond.
+When it comes to the size of your smartphone screen there are a lot of options out there, from the positively dainty 4-inch Apple iPhone SE to the massive 6.8-inch Samsung Galaxy Note10+.
 But bigger is not always best and the right screen size can be a very personal choice.

 So what should you consider, screen-wise, when you're looking for your next smartphone?

-This is the physical form of the phone and it's an important one.
-A big phone (and be aware that 6.3 inches is a lot of phone) can be unwieldy and uncomfortable in smaller hands.
-If you're used to retrieving your phone and swiping it open, one-handed, that might not be the case when you move into bigger screen sizes.
+The physical size and form of a phone is an important factor in determining whether it's right for you.
+Big phones, like those with screens of 6 inches and larger, can be unwieldy and uncomfortable in smaller hands.
+If you're used to retrieving your phone and swiping it open with one hand, that might not be possibly when you move into bigger screen sizes.

-The converse to that is that a bigger screen means more room for the keyboard, so if you do a lot of typing – more than just the occasional text – smaller sizes are going to feel fiddly.
+At the same time, a bigger screen means more room for the keyboard, so if you do a lot of typing – more than just the occasional text – a smaller phone could prove awkward and fiddly.